What is Nitric Oxide?

 As your muscles run out of oxygen, they begin sending signals to the brain that they’re tired.
 This results in feelings of discomfort, fatigue, and soreness.

-These feelings will linger to one degree or another until your muscles have sufficiently recovered and have replenished their nutritional stores.
+These feelings will linger until your muscles have sufficiently recovered and have replenished their nutritional stores.

-There’s evidence that NO can help reduce this soreness and discomfort by giving your muscles more access to blood and the cellular nutrition it contains.
+There’s evidence that nitric oxide can help reduce this soreness and discomfort.
+How?
+Simply by giving your muscles more access to blood and the cellular nutrition it contains.

-First off, if you have blood pressure issues, always consult with your doctor first before using NO supplementation.
+First off, if you have blood pressure issues, always consult with your doctor before using nitric oxide supplements.
 Do not try to treat blood pressure issues with a nitric oxide supplement.

-That said, when using a NO supplement ... since your inner muscles are loosened due to the NO in your system, you may notice a slight dip in your average blood pressure.
+That said, when using a nitric oxide supplement ... since your inner muscles are loosened due to the nitric oxide in your system, you may notice a slight dip in your average blood pressure.

-In people with regular to high blood pressure, this is either a net-neutral to net-positive effect, especially if you’re working out and really getting your blood pumping.
+In people with regular to high blood pressure, this is either a net-neutral to net-positive effect.
+This can be especially true if you’re working out and really getting your blood pumping.

 This, in turn, has been shown to lower blood pressure for healthy individuals.

-Since your muscles are getting more oxygen than they would normally get, you may notice that you can exert more energy for longer periods of time with increased NO levels.
+Since your muscles are getting more oxygen than they would normally get, you may notice that you can exert more energy for longer periods with increased nitric oxide levels.

-With that, if you are looking to pack on lean muscle and grow larger muscles through hypertrophy training, increasing your NO levels can help shuttle more blood into the muscle group(s) being trained.
+With that, if you are looking to pack on lean muscle and grow larger muscles through hypertrophy training ...
+Increasing your nitric oxide levels can help shuttle more blood to the muscle group(s) being trained.

 This helps get a much better pump and can increase your results.